Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 After years of burning himself out, he’s finally taking some control.

-Coach Xiao’s lack of involvement doesn’t stop at scheduling or injury management, it extends to match-day coaching.
+Coach Xiao’s lack of involvement doesn’t stop at scheduling or injury management.
+It extends to match-day coaching.

 An on-court coach isn’t just there to bark orders.
 They’re a tactical support, an emotional anchor, and a mental reset button.
 Usually, the heads of men’s and women’s teams take charge of singles and doubles.
 However, players can choose their supervising coach for singles matches.
 Top players like Liang Jingkun and Sun Yingsha always have their supervising coaches by their sides.

 When Xiao became Wang’s coach, Wang chose him to sit courtside for major singles matches, including the 2023 WTTC.
 He said, “Coach Xiao always cheers for me with passion, always gives me confidence, and we both value the communication we build up day by day.
 As we look toward long-term collaboration, we need to understand each other better through matches.”
-He also added, “I’m grateful to the team for giving the athletes such autonomy and respecting our opinions.”
+Wang also added, “I’m grateful to the team for giving the athletes such autonomy and respecting our opinions.”5

 From what I’ve seen, Coach Xiao is present at the tournaments where Wang Chuqin competes in both singles and mixed doubles, but at singles-only events, his presence has been inconsistent.